probaxeoxebra/probaMinkoski/Comandos/stPolar_Comman.md

 Note: See also  <b>stPolar or Diameter Line tool</b>.

-The previous test casses can be seen together in the next Figure:
+The previous test cases can be seen together in the next Figure:
 * Polar Line of Point (3,4) for the Circle of Radius 2 centered in (2,1) (both in black) and
 * <b>stPolar Line</b> of Point (3,4) for the <b>stCircle</b> of Radius 2 centered in (2,1)  (both in Red color)